Facilities and rules

 There is a total ban on smoking on Departmental sites.

-The Departmental computer system is provided mainly for timetabled computer based coursework, but is also available out of hours for private study, word processing and reasonable recreational use.
+The Departmental computer system is provided for timetabled computer based coursework.
 Access to the Department's systems is controlled by a userid (identical to the CRSid as used for email) and a password, initially set at registration.
 For registration, the CRSid and Raven password are used.
 Students should ensure they know both their Departmental system password and hermes password when attending computing practicals.

 Rules for use